aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/convert-html-to-bmp/_index.md

 ## **Summary**

-The article explains in a set of code examples how to convert an [HTML](https://docs.fileformat.com/web/html/) document to [BMP](https://docs.fileformat.com/image/bmp/) using Aspose.HTML Cloud client SDKs.
+The article explains in a set of code examples how to convert an {{%HTML%}} document to {{%BMP%}} using Aspose.HTML Cloud client SDKs.
 We will consider various scenarios of HTML to BMP conversion: from storage to storage, from local file system to storage and from the Web to local file system.

 {{% alert color="primary" %}}